Lenddo/android-lenddo/README.md

 #### Adding verifimelib Dependency

-In your applications build.gradle file, under dependencies, add the following line
+If you are going to use the Document Verification module (Verifi.Me), in your applications build.gradle file, under dependencies, add the following line

 ```gradle
 compile project(':verifimelib')